-If the initial screening reveals any potential issues, our underwriters carry out further due diligence measures.
-Finally, they transfer the most critical transactions through the SBR referral tool to our team of sustainability experts, who conduct targeted research to decide whether the transaction at hand is acceptable on ethical grounds.
+If the potential human rights or environmental risks of a transaction are assessed as high but the responsible underwriter wants to pursue it, it is automatically transferred through the SBR referral tool to Swiss Re’s in-house team of sustainability experts.
+These specialists then conduct targeted research to decide whether the transaction at hand is acceptable on ethical grounds.

 This decision takes the form of a binding recommendation either to go ahead with the transaction, to go ahead with certain conditions attached, or to abstain.
 If there is disagreement about the recommendation, the case can be escalated to the next management level and, ultimately, to the Group Chief Risk Officer and the Group Executive Committee.

-* Starting in mid-2015, we have refined our SBR process, which has led to a decrease in the number of referrals
+*Starting in mid-2015, we have refined our SBR process, which has led to a steady decrease in the number of referrals